highcharts/highcharts/docs/chart-design-and-style/style-by-css.md

     .highcharts-button

-Used for the wrapping group of the exporting button, range selector buttons in Highstock etc.
+Used for the wrapping group of the exporting button, range selector buttons in Highcharts Stock etc.

     .highcharts-button-symbol